Dr. Loewe’s Take on Prose Style

 If you practice the enabling fiction of classic style, little by little your writing performances will transform into the kind of performances that lead readers to judge your writing as clear, strong, cohesive, and organized.
 Practice inhabiting the classic stance.
 Read your writing aloud.
 If you’d never say it, don’t write it.
 Try again.
 Ask for help.

 Remember: classic style is not a magic bullet (nothing about writing is; sorry).
 You will still have to do your homework and know what you are writing about.
-Classic style does not give you license to bluff your way through an argument or to skim over evidence by merely sounding clear.
+Classic style does not warrant bluffing your way through an argument or skimming over evidence by just sounding clear.
 But classic style has the best odds of giving you a chance to perform the part of a credible, effective communicator for multiple important audiences.

 If you want to read more about classic style, here are a few resources: